pjharberts/Prestons-Fedora-36-Setup/Application-Setup/rename.md

 ## Installation

-Open Terminal, and run the following to install rename:
+Open Terminal, and run `cpan`.
+Run the following to install rename:

 ```
 install Module::Build